Written by Petra Hule

 How To Get Your Music Video On Vevo

 Artists can distribute their work through one of Vevo’s content partners or an independent distributor.
 Although submitting your work through the right label doesn’t mean a sure thing, knowing where to apply is essential.
 Independent distributors such as Ditto Music, Vydia, Symphonic Distribution, or View Maniac are all great places to start.

 The Submission Process For Vevo

 The process of submitting is just like signing up for any new platform.
 First, create an account, then upload your content which automatically gets sent to Vevo, and then you play the waiting game.
-Typically within 10 days, your channel would be created, however, when first submitting to Vevo there are a few requirements to meet Vevo’s standards.
+Typically within 10 days, your channel would be created, however, when first submitting to Vevo, there are a few requirements to meet Vevo’s standards.

-Click here to see the list of requirements for Vevo’s standards, if you’re unfamiliar with it, run it by your video editor to ensure your video hits the mark.
+Click here to see the list of requirements for Vevo’s standards.
+If you’re unfamiliar with it, run it by your video editor to ensure your video hits the mark.

-Creating your own content and keeping it real with your fans is important, however, is going through all this trouble to be featured on Vevo’s channel worth it if you can just make videos on your own?
+Creating your own content and keeping it real with your fans is essential, however, is going through all this trouble to be featured on Vevo’s channel worth it if you can just make videos on your own?

 Understanding Music Video Hosting Platforms

 As YouTube is the largest universal video hosting platform, creating professional videos alone or with an external producer can only get you so far if you don’t already have the following count to back it up.
 These days, the most successful content creators are those that are “trending” which means they’ve hit the nail on the head with what they have produced to cater to a specific audience.